 Facial Contouring & Anti-ageing: Non-Surgical doesn’t mean Non-Serious

-Additionally, with advancing injectable strategies (and a choice of different filler types), dermal fillers can now be used in so many different ways, including skin boosters and tear trough fillers or nose bridge enhancements.
+Additionally, with advancing injectable strategies (and a choice of different filler types), dermal fillers can now be used in so many different ways.

-Despite popularity, dermal filler injection complications and facial damage can occur during non-surgical solutions, such as injectable fillers and muscle relaxing treatments, especially if you choose an inexperienced Injecting Clinician or a less-than-sterile environment.
+Despite popularity, dermal filler injection complications and facial damage can occur during non-surgical solutions.
+These include injectable fillers and muscle relaxing wrinkle treatments.
+Especially if you choose an inexperienced Clinician or one who works in a less-than-sterile environment.

 ** All invasive cosmetic procedures have risks.
 Also patient results can vary.
 Be sure you become an informed consumer and choose a skilled Clinician who has extensive experience and sound medical training in anatomy and facial injections. **

 Dermal Filler Complications from Cosmetic Injectables may occur, for example:

 When injections are performed by a Clinician or Surgeon who lacks extensive training & experience in their use